Humanities Mentored Experience Grants

 Funded projects will show how the mentoring process will foster meaningful learning outcomes for the students involved.
-Projects will typically involve multiple students over an extend period (beyond the scope of a typical classroom experience).
+Projects will typically involve multiple students over an extended period (beyond the scope of a typical classroom experience).

 Funded projects will reflect faculty research interests.
 The project should contribute meaningfully to the participating faculty’s research agenda even as it fosters a strong mentoring environment for students.

 Proposals include a budget detailing the costs for all essential elements needed for the project.
 Unused funds must be returned to the college at the conclusion of the grant period.